An EU ATA carnet give border free access across 27 countries and can be used for as many visits as you wish over a 12 month period.

 The System In Practise

-The ATA carnet system is well established across the globe and within the EU, you are unlikely to see local issues.
-Customs authorities are well versed in their use and not given to unwanted intervention.
+The ATA carnet system is well established across the globe and within the EU, you are unlikely to meet local issues.
+EU customs authorities should not present any barriers.

 An EU ATA carnet will normally be valid for 12 months.
 In line with the EU Customs Code, replacing a lost carnet, or renewal (before expiry) are both possible, you need to liaise with your carnet supplier and the local customs authority.